 In total, Hicks made 62 known versions of Peaceable Kingdom, a number of which are now held in museums today, including The Brooklyn Museum, the Philadelphia Museum of Art, and the National Gallery of Art in Washington, D.C.

-On 18 January, a painting from the series will be offered at Christie’s in New York in the Important American Furniture, Folk Art, Silver and Prints sale.
-The work, says Glover, is from the middle period of his career, around 1833, and is one of his most fully developed kingdoms: ‘You really see the series change throughout his life.
+On 24 January, a painting from the series will be offered at Christie’s in New York in the Important American Furniture, Folk Art and Silver sale.
+The work, says Glover, is from the late period of his career, between 1844 and 1846, and is one of his most fully developed kingdoms: ‘You really see the series change throughout his life.
 They start quite simply with children and animals, but get more sophisticated over time.’